Golem-Base/golembase-op-geth/golem-base/README.md

 The Golem Base system includes an automatic housekeeping mechanism that runs during block processing to manage entity lifecycle.
 This process:

-1. **Expires Entities**: At each block, the system identifies and removes entities whose TTL has expired
+1. **Expires Entities**: At each block, the system identifies and removes entities whose BTL has expired
 2. **Cleans Up Indexes**: When entities are deleted, their annotation indexes are automatically updated
 3. **Emits Deletion Logs**: For each expired entity, a `GolemBaseStorageEntityDeleted` event is emitted